hzcay/Ai-research/README.md

 Stress testing beyond 10 concurrent uploads was intentionally avoided due to thermal saturation and diminishing benchmarking value on constrained hardware.

+#### Observed Bottlenecks

+- **CPU Saturation:** Both `Docling` layout parsing and `BGE-M3` vector encoding are heavily CPU-bound.
+In a CPU-only environment, this creates a strict upper limit on ingestion throughput.
+- **In-Memory Task Tracking:** The current `TaskTracker` resides in the FastAPI process memory, making it vulnerable to data loss if the server restarts during long ingestion queues.
+- **ThreadPool Contention:** Running heavy CPU tasks in Starlette's default `BackgroundTasks` ThreadPool requires strict concurrency controls (like `Semaphore`) to prevent starvation of synchronous API endpoints.

 ---

 ## System Architecture